 Budget

-Run-wide cost and token caps.
+Run-wide observed-usage cost and token stop-losses.

 You point a map phase at your repo and ask a scout agent to list the changed files.
 The scout returns 500 of them.
 Each one spawns a security reviewer.
 Four run at once.
 By the time you notice, you've spent twelve dollars on a flow that was supposed to cost forty cents.